A year ago I watched Fight Club, so now I’m watching Fight Club again as a reminder how much I’ve grown.

 Without the overhead of a job my spending has gone down by 15% or so, and as I’m sitting here watching my spending go down my investments are growing.

-I knew I was overthinking retiring early because I overthink everything to an absurd degree, and the 2% withdrawal confirms that.
+I knew I was overthinking retiring early because I overthink everything to an absurd degree, and this 2% withdrawal confirms that.

 Because when you multiply your spending by 25 you start seeing that becoming financially independent isn’t about how much money you have, it’s about how much you spend, because how much you spend determines how much you need.